demisto/content-docs/docs/contributing/contributing.md

 Contributions can be either *officially supported* (by Palo Alto Networks, a Technology Partner, or an individual), or *community supported*.

 ### Officially Supported Packs
-Officially supported packs include an email address or a website of the contributor for customers to contact for support (that they will be referred to in case of an issue), and have a more strict quality-control process.
+Officially supported packs have  stricter quality-control process, and provide an email address or a website of their owner that customers can reach out to (and will be referred to) in case of an issue.

 ### Community Supported Packs
 Community supported packs on the other hand, do not have a support contact (customers will be able to ask questions on our [Live Community Forum](https://live.paloaltonetworks.com/t5/cortex-xsoar-discussions/bd-p/Cortex_XSOAR_Discussions)), and will have a less strict quality-control process.